MehSalhi/ARN-Labos/Labo04/ARN-Report-Labo04.md

 200 = 78400.
 The number of weights between the hidden layer and the outputs is 200 * 10 = 2000.
 The total number of weights is 80400.

+The model has 200 + 10 = 210 bias (1 per neuron).

 > CNN.ipynb

-Inputs: 144 for the MLP and a 28 X 28 pixels image as input for the features extraction part.
+Inputs: 144 for the fully connected MLP and a 28 X 28 pixels image as input for the features extraction part.
 The 28 X 28 image is passed through 3 features extraction layers.
 The first one take work with 28 X 28 images, the second with 14 X 14 images and the third with 7 X 7 images.
 The result is then flattened into a